 These dishes are prepared mainly using pork and chicken and their common denominator is their ability to make unusual cuts shine, either through flavor or consistency.
 They are part of our rich cultural heritage, and in Porto, we take pride in this and even call ourselves tripeiros, which literally translates into tripe eaters!

 Welcome to Tripeiro lands!

 In order to introduce you to the gastronomical culture of Northern Portugal, we are starting a recipe series called Tripeiro, which is dedicated to tripes!
-Think about stomach, heart, tongue, liver, blood, etc. the possibilities are immense, as is the pleasure of discovering all of them!
+Think about the stomach, heart, tongue, liver, blood, etc. the possibilities are immense, as is the pleasure of discovering all of them!

-There are a few restaurants in Porto that cook this dish to perfection (you can find some suggestions at the end of the recipe), and I went to a very special place to get the right recipe for you: Taberna de Santo António.
+There are a few restaurants in Porto that cook this dish to perfection (you can find some suggestions at the end of the recipe), and we went to a very special place to get the right recipe for you: Taberna de Santo António.